mattermost/mattermost-test-management/data/test-cases/channels/edited-post/1-Edit-Attachment.md

 Steps:

-1. Navigate to a threaded post in a channel.
+1. Navigate to a Channel/Gm/DM where current user has a threaded post to edit.
 2. Click the "Edit" option in the post actions menu.
 3. Use the "Attach" button (paperclip icon) to upload a file or drag and drop a file into the editable area.
 4. Save the edited post.